-Brackenfield SEND School has achieved Bronze BERT award status.
+Brackenfield SEND School has achieved Gold BERT award status.

 The BERT award is about supporting everyone in the school community to build effective relationships.

-Relationship, health and sex education (RSHE) equips our pupils with the knowledge and skills they need to keep themselves safe, healthy and develop healthy relationships in later life.
+Relationship Sex and Health Education (RSHE) equips our pupils with the knowledge and skills they need to keep themselves safe, healthy and develop healthy relationships in later life.

 Sarah Preece